Enforcement and Compliance Assurance in New Mexico

 Important Notice Regarding Submissions to EPA Region 6 Air Enforcement-Transition to 100% Electronic Recordkeeping

-In accordance with a directive from the National Archives and Records Administration (NARA), https://www.archives.gov/records-mgmt/memos/ac-12-2023, EPA Region 6 Air Enforcement has initiated a transition to 100% electronic recordkeeping.
-This means we will soon no longer accept any paper mailed documents for any purpose (i.e. reporting, notification or other correspondence).
+In accordance with a directive from the National Archives and Records Administration (NARA), https://www.archives.gov/records-mgmt/memos/ac-12-2023, EPA Region 6 Air Enforcement is transitioning to 100% electronic recordkeeping, effective October 1, 2023.
+This means we will no longer actively process paper mailed documents for any purpose (i.e. reporting, notification or other correspondence).
 This includes CDs and USB drives, which our IT protocols no longer allow to prevent computer malware.
-Additionally, our email server has limited capacity, so email options are restricted to specific document types only (e.g. administrative order required reports), Alternate Submission Options (pdf) (41.31 KB) .
+Additionally, our email server has limited capacity, so email options are restricted to specific document types only (e.g. administrative order required reports), as explained in the Alternate Submission Options (pdf) (41.3 KB) .
 Region 6 Air Enforcement strongly urges facilities and organizations to submit reports and notifications to EPA for federal rules and courtesy notifications for state requirements via the Compliance and Emissions Data Reporting Interface (CEDRI), https://www.epa.gov/electronic-reporting-air-emissions/cedri, which is located on EPA's Central Data Exchange (CDX), https://cdx.epa.gov/.
-Guidance for submission of Other Type reports not specifically listed for CEDRI can be found in CEDRI Submission for Rules Not Listed (pdf) (1.91 MB) and CEDRI Create Reports Job Aide (pdf) (1.66 MB) .
+Guidance for submission of Other Type reports not specifically listed for CEDRI can be found in CEDRI Submission for Rules Not Listed (pdf) (1.9 MB) and CEDRI Create Reports Job Aide (pdf) (1.7 MB) .
 If your state or EPA issued air permit includes permit conditions which require mailed paper copies of compliance documents to EPA, by this notification EPA waives such requirements.
-In this regard, Region 6 Air Enforcement anticipates refusing all hard copy paper mail beginning no later than September 30, 2023, after which mailed documents will be returned to sender unopened and unacknowledged.
+In this regard, Region 6 Air Enforcement anticipates that paper mail received after October 1 will not be processed for further review or transferred for file record retention.
 We appreciate your understanding and cooperation with this important change.

 Water Enforcement in New Mexico